- Intro Offer

 Wells Fargo Reflect® Card

-The Wells Fargo Reflect® Card offers a similar intro APR on qualifying balance transfers and purchases.
-This card offers a 0% introductory APR for 18 months from account opening on purchases and qualifying balance transfers, plus an intro extension period of three months with on-time minimum payments during the intro period, for a total of up to 21 months (17.74% to 29.74% variable APR thereafter).
+The Wells Fargo Reflect® Card offers a longer intro APR on qualifying balance transfers and purchases.
+This card offers a 0% introductory APR for 21 months from account opening on purchases and qualifying balance transfers (18.24%, 24.74%, or 29.99% variable APR thereafter).

 Keep in mind that this offer also starts the day your account is opened, so you’ll want to make planned large purchases or qualifying balance transfers right away to get the most value out of this offer.
-And make sure you initiate a balance transfer within 120 days to take advantage of the intro rate and introductory 3% balance transfer fee ($5 minimum).
-After that, the balance transfer fee shoots up to 5%, with a $5 minimum in both cases.
+And make sure you initiate a balance transfer within 120 days to take advantage of the intro rate.
+There is a balance transfer fee of 5%, with a $5 minimum.

 To learn more about what the Wells Fargo Reflect Card offers, check out our full review.